Original blog post of this recommendation can be found here.

 It’s still a fun little story even if you don’t why it’s funny, for example, that the dragon is named Chrysophylax Dives (it means “Gold-Guardian the Rich”), but it’s a very rewarding story if you do have the reference for the etymological and historical humour and does a lot to establish that Tolkien himself had a huge knowledge base — but, then, of course he did.
 Dude taught at Oxford.

 Some of the other stories in the collection are more mature and sombre, but still essentially Fairy Tales.
 They aren’t necessarily kid-unfriendly, but make philosophical statements that will probably go over most kids’ heads.
-Smith of Wootton Major is basically about growing up and losing the sense of wonder and magic.
+Smith of Wootton Major makes a statement about growing up and losing that sense of childlike wonder and magic, but also on passing it on to younger generations.
 Leaf by Niggle is a philosophical allegory of the pursuit of art for its own sake.

 The final part of Tales is The Adventures of Tom Bombadil — a character you’ll remember as the weird dude in the forest who always talks in rhyme.
 Only two of the poems are actually about him, though, written in the same metre he talks in during Lord of the Rings.